Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 5. Click Apply to accept your change and to keep the Properties Browser open.

-STK's Terrain Integrated Rough Earth Model (TIREM) capability allows STK's Communications capability to predict radio frequency propagation loss over irregular terrain and seawater for ground-based and air-borne transmitters and receivers.
+The STK Terrain Integrated Rough Earth Model (TIREM) capability allows the Communications capability to predict radio frequency propagation loss over irregular terrain and seawater for ground-based and airborne transmitters and receivers.
 TIREM incorporates the commercial TIREM propagation tool, which is the de facto propagation tool for the United States Federal Government.
 TIREM is used in hundreds of modeling and simulation (M&S) tools, along with tactical military radios for the Department of Defense.

 TIREM predicts median propagation loss from 1 MHz to 40 GHz.
 The techniques used to calculate these losses include: